 1.2 °C or below for 22 continuous days.

-There is 95% confidence that the treatment according to this schedule kills not less than 99.9915% of eggs, larvae and puparia of Zeugodacus tau.
+There is 95% confidence that the treatment according to this schedule prevents the emergence of not less than 99.9915% of adults of Zeugodacus tau.

 The fruit must reach the treatment temperature before treatment exposure time commences.
 The fruit core temperature should be monitored and recorded, and the temperature should not exceed the stated level throughout the duration of the treatment.

 This treatment should be applied in accordance with the requirements of ISPM 42 (Requirements for the use of temperature treatments as phytosanitary measures).

 Other relevant information

-In evaluating this treatment the Technical Panel on Phytosanitary Treatments considered issues associated with temperature regimes and thermal conditioning, taking into account the work of Hallman and Mangan (1997).
+In evaluating this treatment the Technical Panel on Phytosanitary Treatments (TPPT) considered issues associated with temperature regimes and thermal conditioning, taking into account the work of Hallman and Mangan (1997).

-The efficacy of this schedule was calculated based on an estimated 35 275 third instar larvae treated no survivors adult emergence.
-Four third instars out of 35275 larvae were able to pupariate but failed to emerge as adults.
+The efficacy of this schedule was calculated based on 35 275 third instar larvae treated with no survivors adult emergence.
+Four larvae survived but failed to emerge as adults.

-This schedule was based on the work of Dias et al. (2023) and was developed using the cultivar “Navel” orange and using failure to adult emergence.
+This schedule was based on the work of Dias et al. (2023) and was developed using the cultivar “Navel” orange and using failure of adult emergence as a treatment endpoint.
+The study evaluated four populations of Zeugodacus tau from India, China (two), and Bangladesh.
+The TPPT also considered information on fruit core temperature data during confirmatory tests submitted from authors.

 References